 You wake up in the morning, eager to take the kids to the park, only to hear it’s raining outside.
 Then, as your head starts pounding and your stress level rises, you wonder how you’ll contain your kid’s pent-up energy until dinner.
 They’re all colored out, all doll-housed out, and play-doughed out.
 You don’t want to plop them down in front of the T.V. all day, but you can think about it.

 Every mother knows that sinking feeling: rain buckets down outside, and the kids are restless.
-She needs a way to entertain these children before climbing the walls.
-Of course, she could plop them in front of the television or computer game, but better alternatives exist.
+You need a way to entertain these children before they start climbing the walls.
+Of course, you could plop them in front of the television or computer game, but better alternatives exist.

 It doesn’t have to be that way.
 Think of a rainy day as a chance to do things you wouldn’t ordinarily do.
-Here are fourteen things to do on a rainy day.
+Here are some things you can do with your kids indoors on a rainy day.
 Enjoy these creative ways to spend a dreary, cloudy day.

-14 Things To Do On a Rainy Day
+15 Things To Do on a Rainy Day

-It’s time to break out the board games!
-If you do not have board games when the rain stops, scour yard sales, and second-hand shops to pick some up for the next rainy day.
+It’s time to break out your board games!
+If you do not have board games when the rain stops, scour yard sales and second-hand shops to pick some up for the next rainy day.
 Although children accustomed to the slickness of computer games may take a little convincing to start, they will have a ball with these games once they begin.

 Cultivate Their Creative Streak